obere4u/whatGPT3/README.md

 # whatGPT3 Landing page

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- This project will teach you more about how to keep a neat folder structure

 ## Available Scripts